eliseferg/377-Final-Project/public/Docs/README.md

 - Node --> For REST APIs and Servers
 - VSCode (Optional) --> code editior utilized

 Each dependency listed above has a website associated with it that lists the installation requirements based on the operating system utilized.
-However, some of the dependencies have unique modifcations that need to be made in addition to the general installation insturctions.
+However, some of the dependencies have unique modifcations that need to be made in addition to the general installation instructions.
 These modifications are in place to ensure the functionality of Commons is efficent and remains the same across all platforms.
 VSCode will require extensions to be added in order to properly view previews of the website.
-LiveServer is the preffered extension to be utilized.
+LiveServer is the prefered extension to be utilized.
 No other unique modifcations are required for the application or its additional dependencies.

 ## Server Infromation
-In order to run this application on a server you must open the command prompt and verify you are in the directory with all of the Commons programming files.
+*These instructions assume Node is downloaded and installged with the `package.json` file* In order to run this application on a server you must open the command prompt and verify you are in the directory with all of the Commons programming files.
 Next you will enter `node server.js` which runs the server associated with Commons.
 DO NOT modify server.js for the initial run.
 It is important that there is verification that the server works on the Developers application before making modifications.

 ## Error Tests